parthibangit/Sample_UI_Automation/README.md

 * Install JAVA JDK 11 (Recommended to use the latest version)
 * Install [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download)
 * Install maven in local machine (Recommended to use the latest version)
-* If project not loaded properly, update the pom.xml file.
+* If project not loaded properly, reload the project.
+  (Build menu -> Build project/Rebuild project)

 ## Architecture
 The application packages are organized by application that is being tested, e.g.: